oaStuff/clusteredBigCache/README.md

 #### Logging within the library

-clusteredBigCache take a second parameter is its New() function for logging.
+clusteredBigCache takes a second parameter is its New() function for logging.
 This function expects an interface of
 ```go
 type AppLogger interface {